Arthur Edwin Preston: Career

-Before he attended University he had started to train as an accountant and was employed as a clerk.
+Before he attended university he had started to train as an accountant and was employed as a clerk.
 After University he became a chartered accountant and later became Borough Accountant of Abingdon.
 In 1887 he was called to the Bar at Gray's Inn.
 In 1891, he lived at the home of his widowed mother at Piccadilly House in Ock Street before marrying Lydia Jacobs of Burford in October 1895.
 He was the master of Abbey Lodge in 1893.

 The couple purchased Whitefield in 1896 (14 Albert Park) at the time.
 The property today is the used as a health and medical centre for Abingdon School.
 He continued his career as a Chartered Accountant and Barrister at Law and was a founder member of the Institute of Chartered Accountants.
 He was the Borough Council accountant for twenty-two years.
 He became a governor of Abingdon School from 1902-1942 and was Chairman of the Governors from 1937-1939 and a life Governor of Christ's Hospital in 1909.

 Public service

 He retired in 1908 and devoted his later years to public service.
 He was elected to Berkshire County Council in 1895 and in 1909 served three years as Mayor of Abingdon.
 He was Chairman of the County Council Finance Committee and a county magistrate.
 He was an Alderman of both County and Borough councils and on the Thames Conservancy Board and was made an Honorary Freeman in 1932.
-In 1922, he financed a major archaeological project in regard to the demolished 1538 Abbey church and in 1928 helped securing Waste Court for Abingdon School, where he remained as a Governor for the rest of his life and was Chairman from 1937-1939.
+In 1922, he financed a major archaeological project in regard to the demolished 1538 Abbey church and in 1928 helped securing Waste Court for Abingdon School, where he remained as a governor for the rest of his life and was chairman from 1937 to 1939.
 In 1935, he financed a major ceiling restoration in the St Helens' Lady Chapel.

 Historian and author

 He dedicated much of his time into researching the history of Abingdon and built up a large collection of documents and employing staff to transcribe and translate documents.
 He wrote several historical books including the St Nicholas Abingdon and Other Papers published in 1929, which covers the history of St Nicholas' Church, Abingdon School, and Fitzharris Manor.

 He continued to finance Abingdon projects including the refurbishment of the Guildhall and Roysse Room (the original schoolroom of Abingdon School).
 He also helped restore Albert Park and founded the Abingdon Bowling Club and was co-founder of the Frilford Heath Golf Club.
-He was also a President of the Old Abingdonian Club.
+He was also a president of the Old Abingdonian Club.